‘RHONY’ Star Tinsley Mortimer Hangs Out With ‘Southern Charm’ Star Shep Rose In NYC

 What do you get when you mix a Real Housewife with a Southern Charm star?
 Pure amazingness of course!

-Yesterday, Real Housewives of New York City star Tinsley Mortimer gave Bravo fans with surprise of their lifetime with an incredible photo of her and none other than Southern Charm stud Shep Rose.
-In the snapshot posted to her Instagram account, Mortimer as all smiles as she poses alongside Shep.
+Yesterday, Real Housewives of New York City star Tinsley Mortimer gave Bravo fans the surprise of a lifetime with an incredible photo of her and none other than Southern Charm stud Shep Rose.
+In the snapshot posted to her Instagram account, Mortimer was all smiles as she poses alongside Shep.
 The socialite looks chic in a black and white sweater and pair of skinny jeans.
 She wears her blonde hair in a tight, slicked back ponytail and pairs it with an oversized pair of sunglasses.
 It appears that the reality star was hitting the New York shopping scene as a shopping bag appears in her right hand.

 On the other side of her is Shep, who looks devilishly handsome in a pair of blue jeans, a casual navy shirt with a pocket, green baseball cap, and a pair of sunglasses.
 It is unclear if the two were hanging out together by choice or if they just met by chance while walking the busy streets of the Big Apple.
-But on thing is for sure — fans love seeing the pair together.
+But one thing is for sure — fans love seeing the pair together.

-In just one day of being posted, Tinsley’s photo of the Bravo superstars has already earned 30,000 likes as well as 600 plus comments.
+In just one day of being posted, Tinsley’s photo of the Bravo superstars has already earned 30,000 likes as well as 600-plus comments.
 Many fans joked that the pair look cute together and suggested that they date while countless other fans just geeked out over the Bravolebrities together.

 “So.
 You guys need to date- for real!!”